Living Our Faith: A Summer Series on Social Justice

 • August 17: Understanding DEI

-Jennifer Mercarini, Attorney and Director of Cultural Engagement at the national law firm Fox Rothschild
+Jennifer Mencarini, Attorney and Director of Cultural Engagement at the national law firm Fox Rothschild

 • August 24: Issues of Economic Mobility in North Carolina and Greensboro